Frequently Asked Question

 Follow all the rules and regulations to maintain your F-1 Visa .

 It is important to keep a passport that is valid for at least 6 months into the future.
-If your passport will expire in the next 6 months, contact your embassy to renew your passport immediately.
+If your passport will expire within the next 6 months, contact your embassy to renew your passport immediately.

 Please direct your friend to VIU’s Transfer Student page.